ETS-Android3/LightsOut/README.md

 * A graphical user interface to display the ongoing game.

+* Keeps track of moves with a challenge number of moves to achieve.

 * Easy, Medium, and Hard difficulties, each with a different sized grid.

-* Ability to create new puzzles as desired.
+* Ability to create new puzzles as desired (either when giving up or finishing a puzzle)

-* Determines when a game has been won.
+* Determines when a game has been won and gives a congratulations.

 ## Play!